cw2908/scriptmanage/README.md

 -

-Service Generator
+Generate new service with `rails g service <name>`

-Run with: `foreman start -f Procfile.dev`
+Run in Development with: `foreman start -f Procfile.dev`